tahershaker/SUSE-Rancher-Prime-Guide/1-Install/Rancher/2-Install-Rancher-Air-Gapped/README.md

 > Images

 To deploy `SUSE Rancher`, several images is required to be downloaded and pushed to the local images registry.
-The above-mentioned file and scripts in the files sub-section will help to pull and push the required images. `SUSE Rancher` required Cert-Manager to be deployed to handel the certificate generation of the `SUSE manager` solution.
-However, the above-mentioned file and script do not include the required images of the Cert-Manager, BUT, the provided script can still help in pulling and pushing the images, you only need to update the rancher-images.txt with the required Cert-Manager images name.
+The above-mentioned file and scripts in the files sub-section will help to pull and push the required images.

+`SUSE Rancher` required Cert-Manager to be deployed to handel the certificate generation of the `SUSE manager` solution.
+We will also need to download the required images and push it to the local image registry

 To do so, we will use the Helm Cli tool to perform this action.
 Please follow the below steps:
 - fetch the cert-manager helm chart using Helm Cli tool - This can only be done after you have added the jetstack Helm repository and updated it.